PapiLer/Reforestation/README.md

-## Why did the tomato blush?
-Because it saw the salad dressing.
+## Why is the new Kindle screen textured to look like paper?
+So you feel write at home.